Create social connections for mental wellbeing

 - Get off social media and actually write some letters/postcards to friends

-- Attend a one-off event e.g. cooking class, fundraiser, sporting event, concert with like-minded people
+- Attend a one-off event e.g. cooking class, fundraiser, sporting event, a concert with like-minded people

 - Volunteer.
 Options are limitless e.g. refugee program, meals on wheels, sporting events